 2. Is karma a punishment or a reward?

 No. Karma does not judge or punish, but functions as a natural law of the universe, similar to gravity.
-It simply reflects what we have put out into the world.
+It simply reflects what we have emitted into the world.

 3. Can personal karma be changed?

 Yes.
 Karma is not a fixed sentence.
-Through awareness, new choices, and the cultivation of virtues (compassion, forgiveness, authenticity), we can transform energy and rewrite our own karmic story.
+Through awareness, new choices, and cultivating virtues (compassion, forgiveness, authenticity), we can transform the energy and rewrite our own karmic story.

-4. How does karma manifest in everyday life?
+4. How does karma manifest in daily life?

 Through relationships, careers, the way people respond to us, the repetition of experiences, and even the thoughts we cultivate.
 What we sow – kindness, criticism, honesty, or deceit – returns in the form of similar situations.